How the Galaxy-Halo Connection Depends on Large-Scale Environment: Introduction

 We focus on modeling the $z = 0$ relationship between galaxy stellar mass and dark matter subhalo properties because it is an important theoretical prediction from $\Lambda$CDM.
 In particular, the SHMR is sensitive to many physical processes at both the low- and high-mass ends and has been well-calibrated in hydrodynamic simulations \citep[e.g.,][]{SomervilleDave2015,BullockBolyan-Kolchin2017}.
 Moreover, a galaxy's stellar mass assembly also depends on physics that occurs over very different timescales \citep[see, e.g.,][]{Iyer+2020}, which must be captured in the ML models even though we do not directly account for the assembly history.
 Therefore, we aim to understand how galaxy environment impacts a ML model's ability to estimate present-day stellar mass from $z=0$ dark matter subhalo catalogs.

 The layout of our paper is as follows.
 In Section~\ref{sec:data}, we describe the TNG300 simulation data used in this work.
 In Section~\ref{sec:method}, we introduce the algorithms in our analysis, including Explainable Boosting Machines and Graph Neural Networks.
 We present our results in Section~\ref{sec:results}, and interpret the models in Section~\ref{sec:interpretation}.
 We discuss the findings in Section~\ref{sec:discussion}.
 Finally, we present our conclusions in Section~\ref{sec:conclusions}.
 Several methodological details, model results, and discussions can be found in Appendix~\ref{app:GNN-details}.
+We use the \cite{Planck2015} cosmology with $H_0 = 67.74\rm \ km\ s^{-1}\ Mpc^{-1}$ following the TNG300 simulations.
+Throughout this work, we use base-10 logarithms.